vietnamican/VIA-Intelligent-CenterNet/README.md

 # via-trafficsign-detection
-This project ~~classifies~~ detect traffic signs, uses CenterNet with some modify.
+This project ~~classifies~~ detects traffic signs, uses CenterNet with some modify.
 ## Getting started
 These instructions will give you a copy of the project and running on your local machine
 ### Prerequisites